-In fact, all molds — green, black, or other colors — can cause health problems, especially to sensitive people.
+All molds — green, black, or other colors — can cause health problems, especially in susceptible people.
 Continuous exposure to mold can affect the respiratory system and trigger asthma attacks and allergens.
 So yes, if you see green mold, you should remove it as soon as possible.

 This kind of fungus can grow anywhere in your home where a water problem has occurred.
 Check out how to prevent mold in the crawl space, basement, bathroom, laundry room, attic, as well as in houseplant soil, the HVAC system, closets, carpets, and washing machines.